-This article does not create a private cause of action under chapter 38, article V of the City Code.
+This article does not create a private cause of action under Chapter 38, Article V of the City Code.

 Sec.
 38-119.12.
-State and federal laws.
+State and Federal Laws.

-This article may not be construed to limit any other remedies available under state or federal law.
+This ordinance may not be construed to limit any other remedies available under state or federal law.
 At any point during this process, the complainant may pursue any and all rights and remedies afforded by state and federal law.